TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/use-network-upload-to-import-pst-files.md

 1. [下载 PST 导入映射文件的副本](https://go.microsoft.com/fwlink/p/?LinkId=544717)。

-2. 打开或将 CSV 文件保存到您的本地计算机。下面的示例显示已完成的 PST 导入映射文件（在记事本中打开）。使用 Microsoft Excel 编辑 CSV 文件变得容易得多。
+2. Open or save the CSV file to your local computer.
+The following example shows a completed PST Import mapping file (opened in NotePad).
+It's much easier to use Microsoft Excel to edit the CSV file.

     ```text
     Workload,FilePath,Name,Mailbox,IsArchive,TargetRootFolder,ContentCodePage,SPFileContainer,SPManifestContainer,SPSiteUrl